Ranlot/ab-testing/README.md

 imagine that (through previous experience) we are already aware of some baseline success rate `p0` and that we would like to compare the performance of our current experiement with respect to the baseline.

-The situation described above is quite ubiquitous in systems optimization ranging from ... to ...
+This thought experiment is actually quite ubiquitous in all kinds of systems optimization.

 The traditional technique consists in calculating a p-value quantifying the statistical significance of the difference between the success rate observed experimentally and the baseline.
 Namely, if the p-value is less than 0.05, the usual conclusion